 Do you have a knack for arranging trays of cookies?
 Do you hold the world record for fastest envelope stamper?
 If you answered yes to either question, you may want to consider joining the Museum team as a special projects volunteer.
 From stuffing envelopes to distributing brochures to helping with holiday decorations, special projects volunteers keep the Museum operating day-to-day, and as such, help the Museum in a big way.
 Most special projects involve behind-the-scenes work and are often best tackled with a buddy (or crew of buddies).
 If you would like to be added to an “as-needed” list of volunteers for special projects, please submit a volunteer application today indicating your preferences and availability.

-Applications are accepted through the City of Oshkosh website.
+Volunteer applications are accepted through the City of Oshkosh website.
 Click on the Museum Volunteer link and fill out the online application.
 Once your application is received, the volunteer coordinator will contact you to arrange an interview and orientation.
 It’s that simple!